A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Introduction

-Statistical methods for assessing regional differences in activity across the whole brain using IEGs are currently in their infancy.
-The screening procedure proposed in this paper is a first step to improve statistical inference for quickly emerging high-content imaging techniques such as LSFM. \bch Existing statistical methods in multiple hypothesis testing and variable selection typically group the individual estimates across the regions into two classes: \emph{significant} and \emph{non-significant}.
-This partition, however, oversimplifies the overall objective of such studies, since the noise in the data may affect the discovery process. \bch In particular, by using arbitrary cutoffs, the binary partition can also filter out (i.e., classify as non-significant) many weak but biologically relevant signals.
-In contrast to classical binary discrimination, we propose a method that can partition the potential findings into multiple tiers with varying degrees of relevance.
-Enabling sharing of information across the different regularization profiles, the model can better discriminate between signal and noise by shrinking the noise to zero. \ech Our proposed approach allows scientists to rank and classify units of interest (here, brain regions) without resorting to arbitrary cutoffs or pre-specifying the grouping.
-Thus, investigators can identify interesting pathways of activation to consider in their follow-up studies.
-To achieve this goal, our method combines shrinkage priors with mixture models. \ech
+Existing statistical methods for multiple hypothesis testing and variable selection typically group the individual estimates across the regions into two classes: \emph{significant} and \emph{non-significant}.
+This approach, however, oversimplifies the overall objective of such studies as the noise in the data may affect the discovery process.
+In particular, by using arbitrary cutoffs, the binary partition can also dismiss (i.e., classify as non-significant) many weak but biologically relevant signals.
+The limitations imposed by a dichotomous, symmetric screening are well-known, and proposals to improve the decision problem date back at least to \citet{Tukey1993}.
+In a recent report, the U.S. National Academies recommended the consideration of alternatives to binary decision rules (e.g., to reject or not to reject a null hypothesis) as one way to improve the replicability of scientific results \citep{NAP25303}.
+See also \citet{Wasserstein2019} and \citet{Shane2019} for more discussion of this concept.
+Here, we propose an alternative to classical binary discrimination, with a method that can partition the potential findings into multiple tiers with varying degrees of \emph{relevance} -- a term we use instead of significance to distinguish our approach from other hypothesis testing methods \citep[see, for similar usage in Bayesian variable selection,][]{TadesseVannucci2021}.
+By allowing the sharing of information across the different regularization profiles and shrinking the noise to zero, our proposed model can better discriminate between signal and noise.
+Furthermore, this approach allows scientists to rank and classify brain regions without resorting to arbitrary cutoffs or pre-specifying the grouping.
+Thus, investigators can identify interesting activation pathways to consider in their follow-up studies.
+To achieve these goals, our method combines shrinkage priors with mixture models.